Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ![Nebula](./Images/Nebula.jpg)
 </div>

-* Ships may not move through a Nebula.
+* Ships may not enter and leave a Nebula in the same move.
 * Ships inside a Nebula have a movement value of 1 that cannot be increased by any effect.
-* During Space Battles in a Nebula, the defending ships receive +1 to all their combat rolls.
+* During Space Battles in a Nebula, the defending ships receive +1 to all their [Combat Rolls](#user-content-CombatRoll).

 #### Supernova <a name="Supernova"></a>
 <div>